Explore

 The jumping… it’s often seen as THE main part of coasteering and it’s definitely a part of it.
 BUT, jumping is just one topping on the epic coasteering pizza (maybe the olives).
 You can come on a session with us and – if you like – not jump at all!
 Leaping from a safe rocky platform into clear, blue water is awesome, we gently suggest everyone gives it a go.
 But don’t worry if it’s not your bag – there’s WAY more to coasteering than the airtime!

 Most important – footwear.
 Trainers are the absolute best thing to wear coasteering – they’ve got good grip, thick soles and are secure on the foot.
-Wetsuit boots are ok (you want a decent sole though) and beach-shoes/reef-shoes can be adequate IF they’re secure.
+Wetsuit boots are ok (you want a decent sole though) and beach-shoes/reef-shoes can be adequate IF they’re secure and have a decent, thick sole!
 You really, really don’t want to lose a shoe mid-coasteer.

 We also ask everyone to bring a pair of shorts to wear OVER their wetsuit.
 This serves two purposes – you look great (ish) but mostly you get a bit of padding and your wetsuit gets a bit of protection.